zwubbena/sas-cartesian-product/README.md

 - ***20DL = {1,2,3,4}***

 #### 5.2.1.
 SAS Input
-The SAS input code starts with a `DATA` step and creates a dataset called `b_table`.
+The SAS input code below starts with a `DATA` step and creates a dataset called `b_table`.
 The `INPUT`statement tells SAS to create a `DL` `$` character variable and to create a `DL2020` numeric variable .
 The `DATALINES` statement reads the subsequent lines of data directly into the SAS program (rather than coming from an external data source).
 Each of the five lines contain the data values for the variables in the `INPUT` statement.
 The `RUN` statement tells SAS to execute the preceding block of code to generate the new SAS dataset.
 ```
 data b_table;
 	input DL $ DL2020;